john-itcsolutions/cheirrs/README.md

      If the following is implemented on the Host directly, the upcoming section on installing the cheirrs backend with database and blockchains, should be performed on a multipass ubuntu vm on top of the same Host.
 See below.
-     For now:
+     For now, the following may be performed on a multipass vm or the Host:
+     1. Install juju components
      1. Install microk8s on Host as above
      2. Add yourself to the microk8s group
-     3. Perform quick reset of terminal, as follows
+     3. Perform quick reset of terminal; as follows

+On the Host, you'll need to install these snaps to get started:

+`sudo snap install juju --classic`

+`sudo snap install juju-wait --classic`

+`sudo snap install juju-helpers --classic`

 `sudo snap install microk8s --classic --channel=1.20/stable`